w-emily-w/sc2207-totalwealth-database-application/README.md

 ## Process
 1. Designing the database schema
 2. Implement the schema using Microsoft Server SQL using the `table_creation.sql` file.
-3. Populate the data and use SQL statements to solve the queries required, as shown in the `queries_and_output` file.
+3. Populate the data and use SQL statements to solve the queries required, as shown in the `queries_and_outputs.pdf` file.